-Baseline characteristics included age (years), sex (female or male), habitual modified Rankin scale (mRS) score, hypertension (yes; diagnosis or use of antihypertensive medication recorded in the EHR), and smoking habits (never, former, or current smoker with cutoff for former at 1 year after cessation).
-The method for repair of the aneurysm was categorized as surgical (clipping, trapping, and wrapping), endovascular (coiling and/or stenting), or no repair.
+Baseline characteristics included age (years), gender (female or male), habitual modified Rankin scale (mRS) score, hypertension (yes; diagnosis or use of antihypertensive medication recorded in the EHR) and smoking habits (never, former, or current smoker with cut-off for former at one year after cessation).
+The method for repair of the aneurysm was categorized as surgical (clipping, trapping and wrapping), endovascular (coiling and/or stenting) or no repair.

-Clinical condition at baseline, immediately after establishment of the diagnosis at the referring hospital or at the UNN, was assessed with the Hunt and Hess grading scale.^{11,12} For patients who were sedated and intubated before CT, the preintubation condition was registered.
-The amount of subarachnoid bleeding was quantified with the Fisher scale score.13 The size of the ruptured aneurysm was measured in millimeters as the largest diameter captured on 3-dimensional CTA, magnetic resonance angiography, or digital subtraction angiography.
-Location was categorized based on the same images as anterior cerebral artery (anterior communicating artery and other segments of the anterior cerebral artery), middle cerebral artery, posterior communicating artery, internal carotid artery (all internal carotid artery segments except posterior communicating artery, including the internal carotid artery bifurcation), or vertebrobasilar.
+Clinical condition at baseline, immediately after establishment of the diagnosis at the referring hospital or at the UNN, was assessed with the Hunt and Hess grading scale ^{11, 12}.
+For patients who were sedated and intubated before CT, the pre-intubation condition was registered.
+The amount of subarachnoid bleeding was quantified with the Fisher scale score 13.
+The size of the ruptured aneurysm was measured in mm as the largest diameter captured on three dimensional CTA, MRA or DSA.
+Location was categorized based on the same images as anterior cerebral artery (ACA; anterior communicating artery and other segments of the ACA), MCA, posterior communicating artery (PCom), internal carotid artery (ICA; all internal carotid artery segments except PCom, including the ICA bifurcation), or VB.

-Time from admission to aneurysm repair (if performed) was categorized as <6, ≥ 6 but <24, ≥ 24 but <48, and \geq 48 hours.
-The use of external ventricular drainage, implantation of a permanent cerebrospinal fluid shunt during the first hospital admission, rebleeding (any time after ictus) before aneurysm repair (clinically evident and verified by imaging or intraoperatively), and the presence of radiologically confirmed hydrocephalus within the first week were dichotomized as yes or no. The length of stay in the intensive care unit and the total length of stay during the first admission was counted in days.
-Vasospasm was assessed with CTA or transcranial Doppler, and categorized as (1) not present, (2) transcranial Doppler- or CTAconfirmed without symptoms, or (3) present with neurologic deficits.
-Vasospasm treatment was categorized as (1) standard (nimodipine orally or intravenously, (2) treatment with vasopressor intravenously, and (3) vasopressor and endovascular treatment (one or more of the following; intra-arterial nimodipine administration, balloon dilatation or stent placement).
+Time from admission to aneurysm repair (if performed) was categorized as <6 hours, ≥6<24 hours, ≥24<48 hours, and ≥48 hours.
+The use of EVD, implantation of a permanent cerebrospinal fluid shunt during the first hospital admission, rebleeding (any time after ictus) prior to aneurysm repair (clinically evident and verified by imaging or intraoperatively), and the presence of radiologically confirmed hydrocephalus within the first week were dichotomized as yes or no. The length of stay in the ICU and the total length of stay during the first admission was counted in days.
+Vasospasm was assessed with CTA or transcranial doppler (TCD), and categorized as 1) not present, 2) TCD- or CTA-confirmed without symptoms or 3) present with neurologic deficits.
+Vasospasm treatment was categorized as 1) standard (nimodipine orally or intravenously (iv)), 2) treatment with vasopressor iv, and 3) vasopressor and endovascular treatment (intraarterial nimodipine administration and/or balloon dilatation and/or stent placement).

-Procedure-related complications for patients treated with aneurysm repair were registered as hemorrhage (yes; intracerebral hematoma or new SAH occurring during the surgical or endovascular procedure), vessel occlusion (yes; ischemia caused by a prolonged or permanent occlusion of a blood vessel or the development of an embolus during the procedure), and surgical site infection.
+Procedure related complications for patients treated with aneurysm repair were registered as hemorrhage (yes; intracerebral hematoma or new SAH occurring during the surgical or endovascular procedure), vessel occlusion (yes; ischemia caused by a prolonged or permanent occlusion of a blood vessel or the development of an embolus during the procedure) and surgical site infection.

-The general medical complications registered during the hospitalization were epilepsy (yes; ≥ 1 epileptic seizure verified with electroencephalography or treated with antiepileptic medication), cerebral infarction (yes; persistent imaging-confirmed ischemic lesion in the brain not caused by the surgical or endovascular procedure), other infection (yes; infections at other locations than the operation wound [eg, pneumonia or urinary tract infections]), venous thromboembolism (yes; imaging confirmed lung embolism or deep vein thrombosis), and cardiac complications (yes; dysrhythmia or cardiac arrest).
+The general medical complications registered during the hospitalization were epilepsy (yes; one or more epileptic seizure verified with electroencephalography or treated with antiepileptic medication), cerebral infarction (yes; persistent imaging-confirmed ischemic lesion in the brain not caused by the surgical or endovascular procedure), other infection (yes; infections at other locations than the operation wound (e.g.

+pneumonia or urinary tract infections)), venous thromboembolism (yes; imaging confirmed lung embolism or deep vein thrombosis) and cardiac complications (yes; dysrhythmia or cardiac arrest).